Sepzie/SezoAudioEngine/docs/expo/troubleshooting.md

 ## Background playback

-The background playback helpers are currently no-ops.
-Implement MediaSession and a foreground service at the app layer for now.
+If background playback does not continue, confirm the app is configured with `UIBackgroundModes: ["audio"]` (iOS) and that notification permissions are granted (Android).